-If you retire a server or workstation device, the selected device is retired from your ZENworks Zone.
+If you retire a server or a workstation device, the selected device is retired from the ZENworks zone.
 Retiring a device is different from deleting a device.
-When you retire a device, its GUID is retained (as opposed to when you delete a device, which also deletes its GUID).
-As a result of retiring a device, all inventory information is retained and is assessable but all policy and bundle assignments are removed.
+When you retire a device, the device GUID is retained.
+However, when you delete a device, the device GUID is also deleted.
+Also when a device is retired, all policy and bundle assignments, and inventory information are retained.
 A retired device is in a holding state until you unretire or delete the device.
 If you unretire the device in the future, its assignments are restored.
 You can retire both managed and inventoried devices.